qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Legend Properties
 =================

 The |legend| :guilabel:`Legend` tab provides you with a list of widgets you can embed within the layer tree in the Layers panel.
 The idea is to have a way to quickly access some actions that are often used with the layer (setup transparency, filtering, selection, style or other stuff...).

-By default, QGIS provides transparency widget but this can be extended by plugins registering their own widgets and assign custom actions to layers they manage.
+By default, QGIS provides a transparency widget but this can be extended by plugins that register their own widgets and assign custom actions to layers they manage.

 .. _figure_raster_legend: